mozanunal/sllm.nvim/README.md

   on_start_new_chat        = true, -- start fresh chat on setup
   reset_ctx_each_prompt    = true, -- clear file context each ask
   window_type              = "vertical", -- Default.
 Options: "vertical", "horizontal", "float"
-  -- function for item selection (like vim.ui.select) pick_func                = require("mini.pick").ui_select,
+  scroll_to_bottom         = true, -- whether to keep the cursor at the bottom of the LLM window -- function for item selection (like vim.ui.select) pick_func                = require("mini.pick").ui_select,
   -- function for notifications (like vim.notify)